 Linguitronics is One of the Top 100 LSPs in the World for the Eighth Straight Year

-Thanks to its insight and agility, Linguitronics has been listed among the CSA's Largest Language Service Providers for eight consecutive yearsSHANGHAI, P.R.
-CHINA, July 25, 2022 /EINPresswire.com/ -- CSA Research, an independent market research organization for the global language service industry, released its list of the Largest Language Service Providers 2022 in July this year.
+Thanks to its insight and agility, Linguitronics has been listed among the CSA's Largest Language Service Providers for eight consecutive yearsTAIPEI, TAIWAN, July 25, 2022 /EINPresswire.com/ -- CSA Research, an independent market research organization for the global language service industry, released its list of the Largest Language Service Providers 2022 in July this year.
 Linguitronics was included on the list for the eighth consecutive year, cementing the company's status as one of the premier LSPs in the Asia Pacific.

 In the face of worldwide upheavals caused by the COVID-19 pandemic, Linguitronics has insightfully observed clients' requirements and the shifts in the global market, and has leveraged its linguistic expertise and technological strengths to provide outstanding language services.
 In 2020, Linguitronics started to provide a wider variety of translation and interpretation services in support of remote and in-person communications.
 The company has also embraced digital transformation, providing automated services using the latest translation technology and dramatically improving the translation efficiency of digital content.